TANRIninResulu/Revelations_of_Most_Supreme_Lord_RAHMAN/README.md

 81 - The Rolling

-81:0 IN THE NAME OF ALLAH RAHMAN RAHIM,
+81:0 IN THE NAME OF ALLAH RAHMAN RAHIM

 81:1 When the sun is rolled.